These Terms set out the basis upon which the Supplier will provide Equipment and/or Services (each as defined below).

 The Agreement supersedes all and any previous agreements in relation its subject matter, including (without limitation) any related non-disclosure agreements previously entered into by the parties.

-Acceptable Use Policy: the Supplier’s acceptable use policy available at https://www.strawberrygt.com/en/terms-and-conditions
+Acceptable Use Policy: the Supplier’s acceptable use policy, a copy of which is available on request.

-Agreement: the agreement between the Customer and the Supplier comprising: (i) these Terms, (ii) the Order, and (iii) any documents specifically referred to or incorporated into these Terms.
+Agreement: an agreement between the Client and the Supplier comprising: (i) these Terms, (ii) the Quotation, and (iii) the relevant Statement of Work.

 Business Day: a day other than a Saturday, Sunday or public holiday in England.

-Customer: the legal person (whether company, partnership, individual or otherwise), identified in the Order, to whom the Services will be provided.
+Client: the legal person (whether company, partnership, individual or otherwise) identified in the Quotation.

-Customer Data: the data provided and/or supplied by the Customer, or on the Customer's behalf, in connection with the Agreement.
+Client Data: data provided and/or supplied by the Client, or on the Client's behalf, in connection with the Agreement.

-Documentation: any documents provided by the Supplier in connection with the Services, including (without limitation) technical documentation, operations manuals and specification(s).
+Documentation: any documents provided by the Supplier, including (without limitation) technical documentation, operations manuals and specification(s).

-Fees: the fees set out in the Order and/or any other fees or charges payable under the Agreement, including all fees and charges incurred by the Customer in respect of the use of the Products, whether on a consumption basis or otherwise.
+Fees: the fees set out in the Quotation and/or any other fees or charges payable under the Agreement, including any fees and charges relating to Third Party Products.

 Normal Business Hours: 8.30 am to 5.30 pm local UK time, each Business Day.

-Offer: the offer made by the Customer when it confirms acceptance (by any means, including by email) of a Quotation.
+Offer: an offer made by the Client when it confirms acceptance (by any means, including by email) of a Quotation.